GregReddick/ComTestLibrary/README.md

 directory: ComTestLibraryx32.comhost.dll, ComTestLibraryx32.comhost.tlb,
 ComTestLibraryx32.dll, ComTestLibraryx64.comhost.dll,
 ComTestLibraryx64.comhost.tlb, ComTestLibraryx64.dll After they are copied,
-then regsvr32 needs to be run on the two comhost files.
+then regsvr32 needs to be run on the two comhost files to get the directories in the registry to point to the files.